ElAbdelali/HowToProgramEarlyObjects/README.md

 4.23: (Find the Two Largest Numbers)
 	Using an approach similar to that for Exercise 4.21, find the two largest values of the 10 values entered.
 [Note: You may input each number only once.]

+4.24: (Validating User Input)
+	Modify the program in Fig. 4.12 to validate its inputs.
+For any input, if the value entered is other than 1 or 2, keep looping until the user enters a 	correct value.

 Chapter 05: